 So, it’s better to use an average temperature identified in lab settings and then recognize that there can be substantial variations in these numbers when it comes to practical use.

-What’s the Average Campfire Temperature?
+Average Campfire Temperature

 The temperature of the campfire will then rise once most of the wood has been converted to charcoal in the burning process.
 Charcoal burns at a much higher temperature of approximately 2,012 degrees Fahrenheit.

 We would note that back in 2016, campfires were believed to have caused over 60,000 fires in the United States that led to the destruction of 4 million acres of land.
-That’s because it’s quite hard to put out a fire of this temperature.
+That’s because it’s quite hard to put out a fire at this temperature.

 To do it properly, make sure the wood has burned completely to ash, then smother it in water (until water no longer hisses) and then, just to be safe, dig some dirt or sand over the top of the fire.
 Finally, touch the surface (very carefully) to make sure it is no longer hot.